Marjorie Barrick Museum of Art: Collections

 –The cultural collection began to form in 1969 and includes cultural objects from the American Southwest and Mesoamerica.
 The Pre-Columbian collection was initiated in 1979 with a gift from Dr. Michael C. and Mannetta Braunstein.
 Today, the museum's holdings include the Dr. Michael C. and Mannetta Braunstein Collection, a comprehensive collection of Pre-Columbian objects from nearly every culture of Pre-Columbian Latin America, as well as Mexican dance masks and retablos; Guatemalan, Bolivian, and Navajo textiles; Paiute and Hopi basketry; and Navajo jewelry.
 A variety of methodologies have been used at different times to collect, classify, analyze, and describe collection material, and the collections provide rich primary source information for multi-, cross-, and interdisciplinary studies.
-The Museum is compliant with guidelines mandates by the Native American Graves Protection and Repatriation Act (NAGPRA).